The Oncotype DX Genomic Prostate Score (GPS) assay is a genomic assay designed for men with low-, intermediate-, and high-risk

 - Providing a GPS result ranging from 0-100 that corresponds to the biologic aggressiveness of the tumor.

-- Measuring biology through the expression of 17 genes across four important genetic pathways and, in conjunction with clinical risk factors, predicts the likelihood of adverse pathology, prostate cancer death, and metastasis at 10 years, as well as biochemical recurrence at 3 years.1
+- The 17-gene signature includes 12 active genes across four important genetic groups and 5 reference genes to ensure the quality of the tested tissues.
+In conjunction with clinical risk factors, the Oncotype DX GPS assay predicts the likelihood of adverse pathology, prostate cancer death at 10 years, metastasis at 10 years, as well as biochemical recurrence at 3 years.1-3,18

-Provides crucial endpoints with actionable data to address the needs of each patient
+Provides crucial endpoints with actionable data to help address the needs of each patient

 Predicts the risk of aggressive disease at the time of biopsy1,2